teaching-js/assignment/README.md

 ```

-> GET `/user/feed?numItems=10&position=abc`
+> GET `/user/feed?numItems=10&position=17`

 **Request**

 ```
-numItems : integer denoting number of posts needed position : a position token specifying where to begin fetching posts
+numItems : integer denoting number of posts needed, 10 if numItems is not specified position : a position token specifying where to begin fetching posts
-           from in the users timeline. set to null for latest posts
+           from in the users timeline. if not set grabs latest posts
 ```

 **Response**